Computing upper bounds for the packing density of congruent copies of a convex body: Introduction

 \begin{quote} In fact, we conjecture that the optimal packing density corresponds to a value of~$\delta$ [the fraction of empty space] many orders of magnitude larger than the one presented here.
 We propose as a challenge the task of finding an upper bound with a significantly larger value of~$\delta$ (e.g.,~$\delta > 0.01$) and the development of practical computational methods for establishing informative upper bounds. \end{quote} \medbreak

+In 1964, in his famous little book on packing and covering Rogers noted \cite[p.~12]{Rogers}: ``Little precise is known about the packing density $\delta(\mathcal{K})$ in three or more dimensions.''
+Since then the general situation did not improve much.
+In dimension three, the only cases where the optimal packing density is known are the cases when $\mathcal{K}$ is a space filling polytope, or when $\mathcal{K}$ is the unit ball, or when $\mathcal{K}$ is a slight truncation of the rhombic dodecahedron, see \cite{BezdekK}.
+In particular finding good upper bounds for the body packing problem is very difficult.
+Recently, progress was made by Fejes T\'oth, Fodor, and V{\'{\i}}gh \cite{FejesTothFV} in the case when $\mathcal{K}$ is the $n$-dimensional cross polytope.

-Our paper can be seen as a step in the search for good upper bounds for the maximum density of tetrahedra packings.
+Our paper can be seen as a step in the search for good upper bounds for the maximum density of body packings in general and tetrahedra packings in particular.
 Its main theorem is a generalization of the linear programming bound of Cohn and Elkies~\cite{CohnE} for the sphere packing density, which provides the best known upper bounds in small and high dimensions (cf.~Cohn and Zhao~\cite{CohnZ}).
 To specify a sphere packing it suffices to give the centers of the spheres in the packing; this is the reason why the Cohn-Elkies bound is a \textit{linear programming} bound.
 In our case, to specify a packing of congruent copies of a body, we need also to consider different rotations of the body, and so linear programming is replaced by semidefinite programming.

-We apply the theorem to packings of pentagons in the plane because the specific structure of the Euclidean plane simplifies computations and because such packings are interesting in themselves (see e.g.~Kuperberg and Kuperberg~\cite{KuperbergK}, Casselman~\cite{Casselman}, and Atkinson, Jiao, and Torquato~\cite{AtkinsonJT}), obtaining an upper bound of~$0.98103$ for the density of any such packing, whereas the best known construction is a packing consisting of pentagons placed in two opposite orientations achieving a density of $(5 - \sqrt{5}) / 3 = 0.9213\ldots$ (cf.~Kuperberg and Kuperberg, ibid.).
-Using more refined computational tools, it is conceivable that our upper bound could be improved.
+We apply the theorem to packings of pentagons in the plane because the specific structure of the Euclidean plane simplifies computations and because such packings are interesting in themselves (see e.g.~Kuperberg and Kuperberg~\cite{KuperbergK}, Casselman~\cite{Casselman}, and Atkinson, Jiao, and Torquato~\cite{AtkinsonJT}), obtaining an upper bound of~$0.98103$ for the density of any such packing.
+The best known construction is a packing consisting of pentagons placed in two opposite orientations achieving a density of $(5 - \sqrt{5}) / 3 = 0.9213\ldots$ (cf.~Kuperberg and Kuperberg, ibid.).
+Kallus and Kusner~\cite{KallusK} showed that the pentagon packing of Kuperberg and Kuperberg cannot be improved by small perturbations.

+Using more refined computational tools, for example using a numerically stable complex semidefinite programming solver, it is conceivable that our upper bound could be improved.
 Our main goal however was to show how the theorem can be applied and that it gives bounds well-below the trivial bound of~$1$.
 Our long-term goal is to apply the theorem to obtain upper bounds for packings in~$\R^3$, in particular tetrahedra packings.